ismayil-dev/epoch-softdelete/README.md

 // etc.
 ```

+### 📌 `deleted_at` Auto-Casting

+When retrieving soft-deleted models, the `deleted_at` column automatically casts to a **Carbon** instance, making it easier to work with.
+This means you can perform all Carbon operations on `deleted_at` just like in Laravel’s default soft deletes. 🎯

 ### ⚙️ Handling Existing Projects
 If you're integrating Epoch SoftDelete into an existing project, you must update your existing data before changing the column type.